San Francisco Drinking Water Quality

 San Francisco's tap water is provided by San Francisco Public Utilities Commission.
 The EPA system ID (PWSID) is CA3810001.
 You can find official water quality reports and contact information through your local utility.

-San Francisco tap water meets all EPA standards and is safe to drink without additional filtration.
+San Francisco tap water meets all current EPA standards.
+No additional filtration is required based on available test data.
 For extra peace of mind, a basic carbon filter can improve taste.

 San Francisco's water utility has had no violations in the past 3 years, indicating excellent compliance with EPA drinking water regulations.

 San Francisco's water utility uses chlorine or chloramine to disinfect the water supply.
-This is a safe and common practice required by the EPA.
+This is a standard practice required by the EPA to prevent waterborne illness.
 The taste is usually more noticeable in warm weather or near treatment facilities.
 To reduce chlorine taste, let water sit in an open pitcher for 30 minutes, use a refrigerator filter, or install a carbon filter on your tap.

-No PFAS ("forever chemicals") were detected in San Francisco's most recent water quality testing.
-The water utility tested for 2 PFAS compounds and all results were non-detect, which is a positive finding.
+No PFAS ("forever chemicals") were detected in San Francisco's available water quality test data.
+The water utility tested for 2 PFAS compounds and all results were below laboratory detection limits.

 Nearby Cities in CA